 Do not hesitate to ask any other questions during your appointment.

 During your appointment, your doctor or mental health professional will likely ask you several questions about your mood, thoughts, behavior and urges, such as:

 - What symptoms have you noticed or have others said they notice in you?

 - When did you or they first notice symptoms?

 - How do your symptoms affect your daily life?

 - What other treatment, if any, have you had?

 - What have you tried on your own to feel better or control your symptoms?

 - What things make you feel worse?

-- Have your family members or friends commented on your mood or behavior?
+- Have your family members or friends made any comments about your mood or behavior?

-- Have any relatives had a mental illness?
+- Have any relatives had mental health conditions?

 - What do you hope to gain from treatment?

-- What medications, vitamins, herbs or supplements do you take?
+- What medicines, vitamins, herbs or supplements do you take?